niveshsaharan/shark/README.md

 git clone https://github.com/niveshsaharan/shark.git
 ```

-Or [https://github.com/niveshsaharan/shark/generate](Use this template) to generate a project directly from this template.
+Or [Use this template](https://github.com/niveshsaharan/shark/generate) to generate a project directly from this template.

 ## Setup
 1. Clone/Use this template